chipxsd/stream-based-sync/stream-based-sync.md

 - **photo sharing** -- shared photo stream with all participants.
 - **file sharing** -- backing up a content of a folder from local filesystem to cloud.
-- **text** and **spreadsheet editors** -- having multiple users working on the same text or spreadsheet document at once.
+- online **text** and **spreadsheet editors** -- having multiple users working on the same text or spreadsheet document at once.
 Seeing the text coming in as users type in different paragraphs.
 - **multiplayer games** -- same state of the world for all players on the same server.
 Things as trivial as picking up ammo or weapons from the ground,